-If you know you are going to have a bit of a blowout on Christmas day you can create a calorie deficit throughout the rest of the day or week.
+If you know you will have a bit of a blowout on Christmas day or a Christmas party, create a calorie deficit throughout the rest of the day or week.

-A high-intensity exercise session can burn off those extra calories, speed up your metabolism and also help you deal with the added stress that sometimes comes with the season.
-In addition, you may be less likely to overeat knowing that you worked so hard at the gym that morning.
+A high-intensity exercise session can burn off those extra calories, speed up your metabolism, and help you deal with the added stress that sometimes comes this time of year.
+You may also be less likely to overeat knowing that you worked so hard at the gym that morning.

-It doesn’t necessarily have to be structured exercise either.
-It can be as simple as going for a ride or a walk while your kids are on that new bike that Santa brought them, getting involved in a game of backyard cricket or going for a swim or a play with your children while at the beach or pool.
+It doesn’t necessarily have to be a structured exercise session.
+Go for a ride or a walk while your kids are on that new bike Santa brought them.
+Get involved in a backyard cricket game.
+Go for a swim or play with your children at the beach or pool.
 Kids love when adults join in and play with them, make the most of the extra leisure time that usually comes at this time of year.

 Drink Plenty of Water

 Drinking enough water will keep you looking, feeling and performing better throughout the holiday season.
 Staying well hydrated can help boost your metabolism and make it easier for your body to burn unwanted fat.
-It can also help to fill you up preventing you from overeating and can help to minimise effects of a hangover if drinking alcohol.
+It can also help to fill you up, prevent overeating, and help minimise the effects of a hangover if drinking alcohol.

 Limit Your Alcohol

 When drinking, it’s not only the extra calories in the alcohol you need to be worried about but also the food you eat whilst drinking.
-Your body can’t store calories from alcohol as it does from food so these need to be processed first, essentially pausing the metabolism of your calorie intake from whatever you’ve eaten.
+Your body can’t store calories from alcohol, so these need to be processed first, essentially pausing the metabolism of your calorie intake from whatever you’ve eaten.

-Also, remember that not all alcohols are created equal either.
+Also, remember that not all alcohols are created equal.
 White spirits such as vodka and gin are generally less calorie dense than darker spirits, beer, and wine.
-If you are looking to minimise the caloric impact of your drinks vodka or gin with soda is a good option.
+If you want to minimise the caloric impact of your drinks, vodka or gin with soda is a good option.

 Have a Plan

-If you are the type of person that has to eat whatever is on their plate try using a smaller plate instead of a full size one.
-Fill your plate once and don’t go back for seconds.
+If you are the type of person that has to eat whatever is on their plate, try using a smaller plate instead of a full-size one.
+Fill your plate once, and don’t go back for seconds.

-Try not to keep treats or “problem foods” in your environment if you have trouble controlling your intake, or at least, hide them.
+Try not to keep treats or “problem foods” in your environment if you have trouble controlling your intake, or at least hide them.
 You can always regift that box of chocolates if you think they will undo your healthy eating.

-While it can be good to indulge and have a good time this time of year, it’s best not to completely throw your health out the window.
-Remember that Christmas parties and family dinners are not all about food and drink, they are about the people you love and want to celebrate with.
+While it can be good to indulge and have a good time this time of year, don completely throw your health out the window.
+Remember that Christmas parties and family dinners are not all about food and drink; they are about the people you love and want to celebrate with.